DinoChiesa/Apigee-Edge-TOTP-Tool/README.md

 ![Set up 2FA in Apigee Edge](./img/set-up-2fa-apigee.png)

-When you see the barcode, click the text that reads "xxx yyy zzz".
+When you see the barcode, click the text that reads "Unable to Scan Barcode?".

 ![the barcode](./img/link-a-new-device-via-barcode.png)

-This will display a string of characters; that is your TOTP Secret.
+This will display a string of characters; that is your base32-encoded TOTP Secret.
 Copy THAT string into a plain text file, and you can use it with this tool.

 If you _ALSO_ want to set up a mobile app, copy the string of characters, and then also scan the barcode with your mobile app.
-(If you do this you will be anle to verify that the Java app here generates the same code as the mobile authenticator app.)
+If you do this you will be anle to verify that the Java app here generates the same code as the mobile authenticator app.

 ## _Actually_ Using the tool